 #4 Time is of the essence

 Good time management and realistic goal-setting are crucial, as we have already discussed in the 2nd Part of the Project Management series.
-Don’t try to do it all at once but do not be extremely loose either.
-Prepare yourself and follow the outlined the plan from day #1 so you can see it through to the end, with a steady and productive rhythm.
+Don’t try to do it all at once, but do not be extremely loose either.
+Prepare yourself and follow the outlined plan from day #1 so you can see it through to the end, with a steady and productive rhythm.

-Setup your deadlines in a way that combines your team’s productivity levels with your project’s timeline and milestones.
+Successful Project Management includes setting up your deadlines in a way that combines your team’s productivity levels with your project’s timeline and milestones.

 Create a project calendar that defines which team members do what and when.
-Track time spent on the project implementation and don’t worry if it is not going as planned.
-The good thing about being organized in such a manner is that even when wrong, you learn your lessons pretty clearly so you are constantly improving.
+Track time spent on the project implementation, and don’t worry if it is not going as planned.
+The good thing about being organized in such a manner is that even when wrong, you learn your lessons pretty clearly, so you are constantly improving.

-Another good reason to track time in project management is that you can charge its pace accordingly.
+Another good reason to track time in Project Management is that you can charge its pace accordingly.
 Imagine being compensated for every minute of effort you dedicated to your project!

 #5 Team Management

-Successful team project planning is one of the most vital elements of project management and, if you have followed the above advice, it should really be a piece of cake.
+Successful team project planning is one of the most vital elements of Project Management and, if you have followed the above advice, it should really be a piece of cake.
 Delegate the planned tasks and set personal and team micro-targets for everyone.
 Prepare a rescue team trained for your plan B.